standard-ai/portal/readme.md

 ## Getting started

-This is the _quick guide_ on how to get started, please see below each individual step for more comprehensive information.
+This is the _quick guide_ on how to get started.
 First install this library:

 ```bash
 npm i @standard/portal